Murali-group/RegLinker/docs/usage.md

 The output consists of four lines, corresponding to the four edges through which we were able to find an *s-t* path in *G* conforming to our constraints.

+## Biological Example

+For a demonstration of the algorithm's use in a biological context, please see `examples/biological/run.py`.